What is Eco Rating?

 How confident are you in the Eco Rating methodology?

-Eco Rating has been developed jointly by five of Europe’s leading mobile operators and developed according to recognised international standards.
-Prior to launch, the consortium conducted a detailed analysis of in-market devices for more than 12 brands, and all manufacturers were given the opportunity to review the process and submit feedback.
+Eco Rating has been developed jointly by five of Europe’s leading mobile operators in close co-operation by 3rd parties that have their profession in Sustainability and Life-Cycle-Analysis.
+The development was executed by recognized international standards.
+Prior to launch, the independent 3rd party conducted a detailed analysis of in-market devices for more than 12 brands, and all manufacturers were given the opportunity to review the process and submit feedback.

 For more information, please refer to ‘The Eco Rating Methodology’.